psy-loophs/Tagme/README.md

   ## Features

-- First name mentions:
+- Text mentions:
-  - Instead of showing full usernames, the bot tag members using their first names only, making the chat cleaner.
+  - Instead of showing full usernames, the bot tag members by text mention , making the chat cleaner.

 - Custom messages:
   - Use !tagall &lt;message&gt; to mention all members along with your custom message.